ashoknanda/FinTech-NewsHub/plugins/likebtn-like-button/readme.txt

 *   Shortcodes <code>[likebtn_likes]</code> and <code>[likebtn_dislikes]</code> to display number of likes and dislikes.
 *   Shortcode <code>[likebtn_most_liked]</code> and widget with customizable template to display the most liked content.
 (PRO/VIP/ULTRA)
 *   Shortcode <code>[likebtn_off]</code> to disable the Like button in a post or page.
+*   Anonymous voting tracked by IP+Device+Cookie and registered users voting tracked by users.
 *   Like box displaying users who liked an item.
 *   Compatible with <a href="https://wordpress.org/plugins/mycred/" target="_blank">myCRED</a> points management system.
 *   BuddyPress notifications for authors when authenticated users like or dislike author's content.